LoomSDK/LoomSDK/docs/guides/02_Loomscript/02_syntax.md

 ## Structs

-Loom provides an alternative to the `class` keyword, `struct`.
-It's identical to a class, except that variables of `struct` type are never null, and `struct`s assign by copy rather than by reference, using an assignment operator.
+Loom provides an alternative to the `class` keyword, `struct`. `struct` identical to `class`, except that variables of `struct` type are never null, and `struct` types assign by copy rather than by reference, using an assignment operator.
 For instance:

 ~~~as3
 struct MyStruct {